The Guide to Contentment

 If you keep complaining, look around you and see the misfortune of others.
 Nagging destroys your comfort and peace and that of others.
 It spreads negativity to those around.

-Abu Hurairah (may Allah be pleased with him) reported:
+Abu Hurairah (may Allah be pleased with him) reported that the Messenger of Allah (peace be on him) said:

 The moment you are satisfied is the moment Allah will make you flourish.